 Canada is the first country in the world to have guidelines about limiting the time children and teens spend being inactive (sedentary) each day.
 The guidelines recommend limits to:

 Sedentary behaviours for children include:

-Canadian Sedentary Behaviour Guidelines for Children also show how important it is for children to move often, every day.
+The Canadian 24- Hour Movement Guidelines also show how important it is for children to move often, every day.

 Research shows that there’s a direct link between having more sedentary time and:

-In Canada, children and teens spend 62% of the hours they’re awake being sedentary.
+In Canada, children and teens spend almost 2 out of every 3 hours they're awake being sedentary.
 The average amount of screen time school-age children have in a day is 6 to 8 hours.

 Having less sedentary time has many health benefits.
-Children who are active are often better learners (e.g., if children go for a 10-minute walk before a test, they may be more relaxed when taking the test).
-However, some schools aren’t aware of how important it is to decrease sedentary time for students.
+Children who are active often learn better.
+An example of this is that if children go for a 10-minute walk before a test, they may be more relaxed when taking the test.

-Keeping children active with less sedentary time can be a challenge, but it’s a shared responsibility between parents, schools, and communities.
+Keeping children active with less sedentary time can be a challenge.
+It's a shared responsibility between parents, schools, and communities.
 For example, if schools keep children active for 30 minutes of moderate to vigorous activity per day, the other 30 minutes could be done at home or in the community.

 Here are some ideas to help schools decrease sedentary time:

 There are many light-intensity activities that can replace sedentary time.
 Here are a few: